 The Key Differences – For Homeowners

-You get more choice with Checkatrade but you may find it takes longer to find a tradesperson as you have to sift through those that are not actively seeking work and also some that may not be prepared to undertake the specific project you want doing.
+You get more choice with Checkatrade, but you may find it takes longer to find a tradesperson as you have to sift through those that are not actively seeking work and also some that may not be prepared to undertake the specific project you want to be done.

 Rated People offers less choice, only up to three tradespeople will contact you, however, as these three must pay Rated People for your details, you should find that they are keen to get the ball rolling and visit your property.
 Tradespeople won’t contact you if they aren’t interested in undertaking the project, so you’ll need to be accurate when filling out the form.